UKCloud/documentation/articles/other/other-ref-offboarding.md

 - Before the decommissioning of the services can take place, you are responsible for the removal of all the data within the environment.
 Refer to [*Responsibilities by service*](#responsibilities-by-service) below for a list of environment items that you need to clear ahead of UKCloud decommissioning the service.

     > [!NOTE]
-    > If you do not removal all the environment items listed, UKCloud will not be able to complete the termination process and you may still be charged for those remaining items.
+    > If you do not remove all the environment items listed, UKCloud will not be able to complete the termination process and you may still be charged for those remaining items.

 - All users with access to the service being terminated must be removed from the Portal by an administrator within the customer organisation.